innakorina/Snowflake_queries/Special_table_join_notes.md

 ## venue_info v
 r.venue_id = v.id
+v.enable_for_app: identifies venues displayed in app

 ## reservation_bookreservation r
 r.venue_id = 1278 is a test venue.
 Should be excluded r.cancellation_id is null excludes cancelled reservations

+## location_info li
+li.show_in_app: identifies cities that are in-app li.show_on_web: identifies cities listed in website